Move Over: Writing and release

 In January 1997, Pepsi announced its new global marketing campaign under the "GeneratioNext" slogan, a continuation of the "Pepsi Generation" advertisement theme.
 The new slogan aimed to replace the various catch phrases used in the United States such as "Nothing else is a Pepsi", and those used in international markets such as "Change the script" and "Choice of a new generation".
 Pepsi bought around four minutes of commercial time during the Super Bowl XXXI, which happened on 26 January 1997.
 The commercial was fast-paced and featured young boxers, waitresses and fun-seekers.
 Brian Swette, executive vice president and chief marketing officer at Pepsi, described the characters in it as "positive, in control and lay claim to the future—the antithesis of Generation X".
+The Spice Girls' arrival in the U.S. was seen as heralding the teen culture of first-wave Millennials and a new wave in teen pop.

 The ads featured the jingle "Move Over", written by Mary Wood and Clifford Lane of the BBDO advertising agency in New York City.
 In an interview with Billboard, Wood commented that during the process of creating "Move Over", it was more important to have a "great song first" before any product placement; she commented: "We started writing all these hooks—'next phase, next wave, next craze'—to define what this idea of 'Generation Next' meant, and then we kind of went, 'Oh, no, the product.
 We got to go back and get the product.'"
 The lyrics of the song mock past musical styles such as "rave, rap, punk, metal" urging listeners to not "do it over, cause that's over", while embracing the "next page, next stage, next craze, next wave".

 The Spice Girls recorded their own version of the jingle for the commercials they did for Pepsi, at Abbey Road Studios in London.
 The complete un-edited two-minutes 46-seconds version of the song, was officially unveiled on 6 October 1997, during a press conference in Granada, Spain, as the sixth track of the group's second studio album Spiceworld, set to be released on 3 November 1997.
 The album credits Wood, Lane and the Spice Girls as writers and the songwriting team Richard "Biff" Stannard and Matt Rowe as the producers of the song.
 "Move Over" was later included as the sixth track on the group's 2007 Greatest Hits compilation album.